inland-nw-birders

 From: Vicki King via Inland-nw-birders <inland-nw-birders...>

-The Washington Ornithological Society (WOS) is pleased to announce our next Monthly Meeting: on Monday, April 7, Kim Thorburn will present, "Biodiversity Conservation and the Endangered Species Act"
+The Washington Ornithological Society (WOS) is pleased to announce our next Monthly Meeting: on Monday, May 5, Chris D. Anderson will present, "Common Loon Management in WA State."

 This meeting will be conducted virtually, via Zoom (no in-person attendance).
 Sign-in will begin at 7:15 pm, and the meeting commences at 7:30 pm.
 Please go to the WOS Monthly Meetings page: https://wos.org/monthly-meetings/ for instructions on participation and to get the Zoom link.